-The Historic Preservation Program offers two full-year Graduate Employee (GE) positions and three one-term Graduate Employee positions each academic year.
-These positions include:
+The Historic Preservation Program offered one full-year Graduate Employee (GE) position and one single-term GE position for the coming academic year.

-- One position supports the Pacific Northwest Field School (PNWFS) and provides assistance to the PNWFS director in coordinating the details of the annual field school.
+- One, three-term position supports the Pacific Northwest Field School (PNWFS) and provides assistance to the PNWFS director in coordinating the details of the annual field school

 These positions are open to all historic preservation students; however, preference is given to students entering their second year in the program.
 The GE call goes out each year in the spring for awards given the following academic year.